-- 3.2.1 A Contracting Government or Governments should establish the objectives and clearly define the area of a system.
-All information for effective utilization of such a system by mariners should be conveyed to the appropriate maritime administrations and hydrographic authorities at least six months prior to the date of implementation. - 3.2.2 In planning a system, Contracting Governments should take account of such factors as: - 1 hydrographical and meteorological elements, such as prevailing winds and currents, shifting shoals, local hazards, aids to navigation, and visibility; - .2 the character of ship traffic, including the density of such traffic, conflicting navigation patterns, narrow fairways, areas where ships converge or cross, the record of maritime casualties, the categories of ships navigating in the area, interference by ship traffic with other marine-based activities, and ships carrying hazardous cargoes; - .3 environmental considerations; - equipment requirements, and methods of ship-to-shore communication and data processing so as to ensure reliability and clear communication between the shore-based authority and participating ships; - the shore-based facilities (including hardware and software) and the personnel qualifications and training required to support the operation of the proposed system; and - the procedural and communication interfaces of the system with other maritime safety or pollution response systems, including any adjacent ship reporting system. - 3.2.3 In planning a system, a Contracting Government should consider whether the authority exists, or should be established, under domestic law to assess violations of any proposed requirements of a system.
+- 3.2.2 In planning or revising a system, Contracting Governments should take account of such factors as: - .1 hydrographical and meteorological elements, such as prevailing winds and currents, shifting shoals, local hazards, aids to navigation, and visibility; - .2 the character of ship traffic, including the density of such traffic, conflicting navigation patterns, narrow fairways, areas where ships converge or cross, the record of maritime casualties, the categories of ships navigating in the area, interference by ship traffic with other marine-based activities, and ships carrying hazardous cargoes or types and quantities of bunker fuel; - .3 environmental considerations; - .4 equipment requirements, and methods of ship-to-shore communication and data processing so as to ensure reliability and clear communication between the shore-based authority and participating ships; - .5 the shore-based facilities (including hardware and software) and the personnel qualifications and training required to support the operation of the proposed system; and - the procedural and communication interfaces of the system with other maritime safety or pollution response systems, including any adjacent ship reporting system. - 3.2.3 In planning a system, a Contracting Government should consider whether the authority exists, or should be established, under domestic law to assess violations of any proposed requirements of a system.